Easily Make Delicious, Immune-Boosting Elderberry Syrup at Home

 -Slows down the spread of cancer

 -Moderates the digestive process

 -Reduces the pain & speed of autoimmune diseases

 -Increases gastrointestinal health

 The other main ingredient of elderberry syrup is raw, unfiltered organic honey.
 And made into elderberry syrup it is pure, yummy, deliciousness!
-You will need to refrain yourself from opening the fridge and continuously sipping from the jar all day.
-(I'm horrible at that) The raw honey is LOADED with nutrients.
-There are over 80 different vitamins, minerals, amino acids and antioxidants found in raw, unfiltered honey! (vegan elderberry syrup is the same recipe only made with pure maple syrup) The honey also has anti-bacterial properties along with being an alkaline food.
-All of the nutrients, in combination with the nutrients from the elderberries make for a super, immune-boosting syrup!
+The raw honey is LOADED with nutrients.
+There are over 80 different vitamins, minerals, amino acids and antioxidants found in raw, unfiltered honey!
+The entire B-Complex can be found in honey, along with vitamins A, C, D, E and K. The mineral content includes magnesium, sulfur, phosphorus, iron, calcium, potassium, iodine and manganese.
+Raw, unfiltered honey is also an alkaline food, having one of the highest live enzyme contents of all foods!
+To top it off, the honey is also antimicrobial and antibacterial!
+As you can see, all of these nutrients, in combination with the nutrients from the elderberries make for a super, immune-boosting syrup!
+Which is why it is so powerful at kicking the flu, and other illness, to the curb, where it belongs!
 My recipe makes just a little over a quart.
-And it will keep for up to 3 months in the fridge.
+And it will stay good for up to 3 months in the fridge.

 1 cup raw, unfiltered organic honey